 - Let's face it, there should probably be a picture of Top Gear's Jeremy Clarkson in the dictionary next to "petrolhead".

-- Of course, this includes the American version of Top Gear as well.
+- Of course, this includes every other version of Top Gear as well.

 - Spike TV has its weekend morning "PowerBlock" (premiers Saturday morning, reruns the following Sunday morning) which typically closely follows the more traditional setup of down to earth how-to programs.
 Doesn't stop the hosts from being zany, though.
 Oh, and the host for the programming block itself is professional driver/professional model Courtney Hanson.